kensnyder/bunshine/README.md

 });

 app.on404(c => {
-  // called when no other handler matches console.log('404');
+  // called when no handlers match the requested path console.log('404');
   return c.json({ error: 'Not found' }, { status: 404 });
 });